 Guadalajara, one of Mexico's largest cities located in the state of Jalisco, hosts the oldest and most important film festival in Mexico, offering the best selection of Mexican and Latin American films of the year.
 The festival features a variety of films including feature-length films, shorts, documentaries and children’s films.

 Zihuatanejo International Guitar Festival

-This town neighboring the resort area of Ixtapa hosts an annual festival designed to bring locals and tourists together to enjoy guitar music.
+The town of Zihuatanejo, neighbor to the resort area of Ixtapa, hosts an annual festival designed to bring locals and tourists together to enjoy guitar music.